 This blog post will enlighten you on the current and emerging treatments for mesothelioma, providing you with a comprehensive overview of your options.

 Like any cancer, early detection is key when it comes to treating mesothelioma.
-The sooner it's caught, the more treatment options you'll have and the better your prognosis will be.
+The sooner it's diagnosed, the more treatment options you'll have and the better your prognosis will be.
 So, if you're asking, "Is there any treatment for mesothelioma?" the answer is a resounding yes.
 Let's take a closer look at what's on the table right now.

 Surgery is the most common treatment for mesothelioma, especially when the disease is localized.
 It can be used to remove the tumor and the surrounding tissue.
 For instance, pleurectomy is a type of surgery used to treat pleural mesothelioma by removing part or all of the affected lung's lining.